 - 2.3.1 The Government's Waste Strategy for England 2007 (Defra, 2007) introduced stringent targets for increasing recycling and reducing landfill.
 This was reinforced by the National Waste Management Plan for England in July 2013 (Defra, 2013).
 The key aim of the Waste Management Plan for England was to set a direction towards a 'zero-waste economy' as part of the transition to a sustainable economy.
 In particular, this means using the "waste hierarchy" (a priority order for waste management from waste prevention, re-use, recycling, recovery and finally to disposal as a last option) as a guide to sustainable waste management.
 See Chapter 23 Waste for further information on the application of the waste hierarchy to the Facility. - 2.3.2 The EU's Circular Economy Package (CEP) entered into force at the start of July 2018.
-The governments of member states have 24 months to transpose it into national legislation.
-The implementation of CEP in the UK will be subject to the UK withdrawal agreement.
-However, the UK is likely to implement rigorous targets for diverting waste from landfill; and managing the waste produced by households. - 2.3.3 The CEP extends targets for municipal waste recycling.
-A target of 55 per cent by 2025 will be introduced, with a 60 per cent goal for 2030, then a subsequent 65 per cent target being set for 2035.
-EU member states are currently working towards a 50 per cent target for 2020.
-Additionally, the CEP proposes a limit on waste to landfill of 10 per cent by 2035. - 2.3.4 The CEP will also provide concrete measures to promote re-use and stimulate industrial symbiosis turning one industry's by-product into another industry's raw material. - 2.3.5 The UK's total waste arisings are made up of Local Authority Collected Waste (LACW) and private sector Commercial and Industrial (C&I) waste.
-Of this waste, a proportion is recycled or requires special treatment for disposal.
-The remainder is termed 'residual waste', and a proportion of this waste has a sufficient calorific value for use as refuse derived fuel (RDF).
+Member states have 24 months to transpose it into national legislation.
+The implementation of CEP in the UK will be subject to the UK Withdrawal Agreement.
+The UK's own Circular Economy Package was published on 30 July 2020 by the UK, Welsh, Scottish and Northern Ireland Governments and is predominantly the same as the European CEP.
+The Government states (at the time of writing) that it is looking to lay legislation in the autumn (of 2020) to transpose the relevant CEP regulations into UK law. - 2.3.3 The CEP extends targets for municipal waste recycling.
+A target of 55 % by 2025 will be introduced, with a 60 % goal for 2030, then a subsequent 65 % target being set for 2035.
+EU member states are currently working towards a 50 % target for 2020.
+Additionally, the CEP proposes a limit on waste to landfill of 10 % by 2035. - 2.3.4 The CEP will also provide concrete measures to promote re-use and stimulate industrial symbiosis turning one industry's by-product into another industry's raw material.